 For years, the concept of intuition has been wrapped in mystery and interpreted in multiple ways.
 Is it an expansion of spirituality?
 A personal trait that only certain people possess?
 Just another neuron that is more hardworking in some brains?
 In many cultures, intuition is linked to spirituality, emotions, and the soul.
 From a scientific perspective, it has to do with our minds.

-Although there’s still a lot to discover about this precious gift, what we know so far is that intuition is the invisible bridge between our conscious and unconscious mind.
+Although there’s still a lot to discover about this precious gift, what we know so far is that intuition is the invisible bridge between our conscious and unconscious minds.
 It involves a piece of information that you are not exactly conscious of, and it involves an emotional element.
 Therefore, a highly intuitive person will be capable of generating information without using a known logical or rational process and will act accordingly.

 The secret behind the mystery of Intuition